 Your Tesla provides you with a wide variety of options for listening to music on your drive.
-Since some of the options maybe new to you, its worthwhile understanding the nuances of your options.
+Since some of the options may be new to you, it is worthwhile understanding the nuances of your options.

 The audio options break down into three catagories:

 - Terrestrial Radio: The traditional AM/FM or DAB (Europe)

 - Streaming: internet sources (Slacker, Spotify, TuneIn, etc), a Bluetooth connected phone, and satellite radio like XM Sirius

 - Physical: music files played off a USB drive plugged into one of the USB slots in the center console

 You are probably familiar with AM/FM at this point, so I won’t dwell on that.

 The great thing about streaming is that you get an immense amount of choice.
 For example, with Slacker, you can listen to just about song ever published.
 The downside of streaming is there is a wide variety of audio quality.
 The original audio source files can vary in quality, the streaming service then applies compression to reduce bandwidth needs which reduces sound quality and then quality may further be reduced if the available bandwidth to your car is limited (streaming services will further compress the audio to your car on the assumption that that is better than the audio dropping out completely).
 This might sound dire, but, in reality, most of the time music will sound fine.
 However, streaming is a poor choice for critical listening if you are trying to get the feel for the capabilities of the audio system in your new car.